wultra/powerauth-docker/docs/Building-Docker-Images.md

 _Note: Use the `-arm64v8.yml` suffix for running containers on Apple Silicon CPU architecture._

+## Troubleshooting

+In case Docker containers get stopped with exit code `137`, make sure Docker has enough memory configured.
+See the `Preferences` / `Resources` / `Memory` tab in Docker Desktop.
+The default setting is only 2 GB RAM which is not enough for the whole PowerAuth stack.

 ## License

 All sources are licensed using Apache 2.0 license, you can use them with no restriction.
 If you are using PowerAuth, please let us know.
 We will be happy to share and promote your project.